stefanpantic/cpp-design-patterns/README.md

 	- **Proxy** - A class that functions as an interface to a particular resource.
 That resource may be remote, expensive to construct, may require logging or some other functionality.
  - **Behavioral** patterns:
  	- **Chain of Responsibility (Pointer Chain, Centralized Broker)** - A chain of components who all get a chance to process a command or query, optionally having a default processing implementation and an ability to terminate the processing chain.
+	- **Command (Classic, Composite)** - An object which represents an instruction to perform a particular action.
+Contains all information necessary for the action to be taken.